Linus4/eldritchinstinct/main.typ

 *Strength (STR)*: Used for saves requiring physical power, like lifting gates, climbing, restraining a person, etc.\
 *Dexterity (DEX)*: Used for saves requiring poise, speed, and reflexes like dodging, sneaking, balancing, etc.\
-*Willpower (WIL)*: Used for saves to recall training, resist manipulation of your thoughts, deceive, etc.
+*Willpower (WIL)*: Used for saves to endure horrors, provoke, resist manipulation of your thoughts, deceive, charm, etc.

 === Saves